RGU-Computing/NeuReg/README.md

 ## 🚀 Motivation

 Access to education funding is governed by complex and evolving regulations.
 These policies are often communicated through lengthy documents that are difficult for students and institutional staff to interpret.
-NeuReg addresses this challenge by transforming unstructured regulatory guidance into structured and explainable QA datasets—bridging the gap between dense policy language and actionable decision support.
+NeuReg addresses this challenge by transforming unstructured regulatory guidance into structured and explainable QA datasets, bridging the gap between dense policy language and actionable decision support.

 ---